JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 ## Basics {#v8-basics}

-V8 provides a reference class provided via the [R6](https://github.com/r-lib/R6) [@R-R6] package; this pertains to object-oriented programming; hence it might look unconventional to many R users.
-It's nonetheless easy to grasp.
-If one wants to learn more about the R6's reference class system, Hadley Wickham has an outstanding chapter on it in his [Advanced R](https://adv-r.hadley.nz/r6.html) book.

-Let us explore the basic functionalities of the package.
-First, load the library and use the function `v8` to instantiate a class; this effectively returns an execution environment, every such environment is independent of another.
+V8 provides an JavaScript execution environment through returning a closure-based object with `v8()`; Each of such environments is independent of another.

 ```r